Romeo's Daughter: History

 On 22 October 2011, Romeo's Daughter released a three-track live EP available via download sites such as iTunes.
-In March 2012, the band released their first new album in 19 years, Rapture and during 2012 they performed more live tour dates.
-In 2012, lead singer, Leigh Matty, was voted Number 5 Lady Rock Singer of all time in Classic Rock and their single 'Bittersweet' was in their 'Top songs of 2012' chart.
-During 2013, the band toured the UK and performed at festivals including Fairport's Cropredy Convention and Hard Rock Hell.

-A live album and DVD filmed live at Derby Guildhall was released in 2014.
+In 2012, the band released Rapture, their first new album in 19 years.
+Classic Rock described it as "a shade warmer and less clinical" than their debut.
+The album's lead single, "Bittersweet", was listed in Classic Rock's Top Songs of 2012.
+Leigh Matty was also listed at No. 5 on their Top Lady Rock Singer of All Time list.
+Romeo's Daughter embarked on the Rapture Tour across the UK in 2012 and 2013, with festival dates at Fairport's Cropredy Convention and Hard Rock Hell.
+A live show at the Derby Guildhall was recorded and released as a live album and DVD, Alive, in 2014.

 In 2015, the band released another album of new music titled Spin, which they toured Europe to promote.

 Romeo's Daughter released their fifth studio album, Slipstream, on 31 August 2023.
 Simon Bray of Sea of Tranquility noted the band's shift towards guitar riff-oriented music compared to their previous albums.
 Paul Sabin of Metal Planet Music described Slipstream as a "sparkling piece of work".
 The band announced the Slipstream Tour in support of the album, which took place between September and November 2023 in the UK, including a performance at WinterStorm festival.

 In 2024, the band continued to tour, with upcoming dates at Love Live Festival in Blackpool, UK, and Malmö Melodic in Sweden.
-Romeo's Daughter will support FM in Birmingham as part of their Old Habits Die Hard Tour in May.
+Romeo's Daughter supported FM in Birmingham as part of their Old Habits Die Hard Tour in May.
+Classic Rock placed Leigh Matty at No. 24 on their list of the 40 Best AOR Vocalists of All Time in 2024.

 Romeo's Daughter are managed by Juliet Sharman Matthews at JPSM Management who worked with them at Jive Records.